 Messages for U.S. Citizens

-A U.S. citizen was recently kidnapped in Benin.
-The U.S. Embassy in Cotonou has no reason to believe that other U.S. citizens or interests are at risk.
-The investigation is ongoing, and there are no further details at this time.
-All U.S. citizens are encouraged to remain conscious of their personal security, and to review the current Worldwide Caution.
+The American citizen who was kidnapped in Benin was released May 31.
+He was released unharmed.
+The U.S. Embassy in Cotonou has no reason to suspect that other American citizens or interests are at risk.
+All American citizens are encouraged to remain conscious of their personal security, and to review the current Worldwide Caution.

-You can obtain Embassy updates by checking the website of the U.S. Embassy in Cotonou.
-You can also get global updates at the U.S. Department of State's Bureau of Consular Affairs website where you can find the current Worldwide Caution, Travel Warning, Travel Alerts, and Country Specific Information.
-Follow us on Twitter and the Bureau of Consular Affairs page on Facebook as well, or you can download our free Smart Traveler iPhone App for travel information at your fingertips.
-If you don't have internet access, current information on safety and security can also be obtained by calling 1-888-407-4747 toll-free in the United States and Canada, or, for callers from other countries, a regular toll line at 1-202-501-4444.
+For the latest security information, U.S. citizens living and traveling abroad should regularly monitor the Department’s Bureau of Consular Affairs Internet web site at http://travel.state.gov, where the current Worldwide Caution, Travel Alerts, Travel Warnings, and health-information resources can be found.
+Up-to-date information on security can also be obtained by calling 1-888-407-4747 toll free in the United States and Canada or, for callers in other areas by calling a regular toll line at 1-202-501-4444.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday (except U.S. federal holidays).

 The Embassy is located at Rue Caporal Bernard Anani in Cotonou.
 The Embassy's mailing address is B.P.
 2012, Cotonou, Benin.
 Telephone: The 24-hour telephone numbers are (229) 21-30-06-50, 21-30-05-13, and 21-30-17-92.
 Facsimile: (229) 21-30-66-82.
 Additional local information, including recent warden messages, is available on the U.S. Embassy Cotonou web site.